sciZer0/7/v/README.md

 Winston Churchill’s quote sums up the mainstream opinion on what it means to have a real democracy, incl. direct democracy.

-The thing is that for a democracy to work well, those who are making the decisions, the average voter, need to
+The thing is that for a democracy to work well, those who are making the decisions, the average voters, need to

 1. have real power to change things
 2. know what is going on